ksvc/ks265codec/README.md

 ##Basic parameters:

--v or -V [version]
+-v or -V [version],

-which specifies the encoder version and copyright.
+which specifies the version and copyright of the encoder.

 -preset [preset_value],

-which specifies the encoder speed by on of the character string: superfast veryfast fast medium slow veryslow.
+which specifies the encoding speed by the character strings [preset_value], among strings of "superfast", "veryfast", "fast", "medium", "slow", "veryslow" and "placebo".

 -i [input_filename],

-which specifies the address of the input YUV file in 4:2:0 sampling format by a character string input_filename.
+which specifies the address of the input YUV file in 4:2:0 sampling format by a character string [input_filename].

 -wdt [width],

-which specifies the image width of the input video by a positive integer value width.
+which specifies the image width of the input video by a positive integer value [width].

 -hgt [height],

-which specifies the image height of the input video by a positive integer value height.
+which specifies the image height of the input video by a positive integer value [height].

 -fr [framerate],

-which specifies the frame rate of the input video by a positive integer value framerate.
+which specifies the frame rate of the input video by a positive integer value [framerate].

 -iper [intraperiod],

-which specifies the maximum distances between consecutive I picture by a positive integer value intraperiod.
+which specifies the maximum distances between consecutive I pictures by a positive integer value [intraperiod].

--psnr [psnr calculation]

-which specifies psnr calculation method.
-* 0 means disable psnr calculation,
-* 1 means enable psnr calculation and output the overall psnr result.
-* 2 means enable psnr calculation and output psnr info for each frame.

 -rc [rctype],

-which specifies the rate control type by the positive integer value rctype valuing among values 0 and 1.
+which specifies the rate control type by the positive integer value [rctype] valuing among values 0 and 1.
 There are two cases:
 * -br [bitrate] should be followed.
-If rctype equals to 1, a parameter -br [bitrate] should be followed and specifies the target encoding bit-rate by the positive value bitrate (kbps,kilo bit rate per second).
+If [rctype] equals to 1, a parameter -br [bitrate] should be followed and specifies the target encoding bit-rate by the positive value [bitrate] (kbps,kilo bit rate per second).
 * -qp [qp_value] should be followed.
-If rctype equals to 0, a parameter -qp [qp_value] should be followed and specifies the target encoding quantization parameter by the positive value qp_value (0~51).
+If [rctype] equals to 0, a parameter -qp [qp_value] should be followed and specifies the target encoding quantization parameter by the positive value [qp_value] ranging from 0 to 51.

 -b [stream_filename],